Japanese release date: August 10, 2013

 Upon initial opening and playing with Sailor Moon she is very stiff, but after pieces are removed and reinserted a couple times pieces loosen up enough to use without worry.
 I am a little concerned about how much she might loosen up after a lot of use and posing, but I’m confident it’ll take a lot of wear to bring her to the point where her joints don’t hold position very well.

-Sailor Moon comes with a total of 27 removable pieces, as well as her body (see picture above and below).
-It is recommended that when initially opening this figure that extra care be taken into removing her bangs in order to change her face plate.
+Sailor Moon comes with a total of 27 pieces.
+It is recommended that when initially opening this figure that extra care be taken in removing her bangs in order to change her face plate.
 It is a common complaint that her bangs are difficult to remove at first, and, although the pieces seem built well enough, it would be a shame to break it right out of the box.

 Many people have used items like butter knifes to remove the bangs from Sailor Moons face.
 I recommend wearing gloves to avoid skin oil transfer and tugging on the hair piece while holding her head.
 Using a tool to remove it risks cutting into the plastic and damaging her forever, and it would be best to avoid it if possible.